Categories

 In this guide we cover the best trees to grow for firewood on a US homestead — from slow-burning oak to fast-payoff black locust — along with a BTU comparison table, planting tips, and a breakdown of how much firewood a typical home actually needs.

-Building a pond on your farm is a great way to provide water for livestock and crops, and it can also be a beautiful addition to your property.
+Building a pond on your farm is a great way to provide water for livestock and crops, and it can also be a beautiful addition to your property — and a feature that enhances the wider home and garden space around your farm.
 There are a few things to consider before you begin to build a farm pond, such as the size and location of your pond, as well as the type of liner you will use.

 Future pond owners need to get the basics right around their pond site in regards to wildlife habitat, pond liner, soil erosion, and water quality to not go down a route of poor farming practices.